GrabbenD/ostree-utility/README.md

 - `/var` always, data here is mounted from `/ostree/deploy/archlinux/var` to avoid duplication.

 Notes:
-- `/var/cache/podman` is populated _only_ after the first deployment (to avoid including old data from build machine), this speeds up consecutive builds.
+- `/var/cache/podman` is populated _only_ after the first deployment (to avoid including old data from the build machine), this speeds up consecutive builds.
 - `/var/lib/containers` same as above but for Podman layers and images.
 Base images are updated automatically during `upgrade` command.

 ### Technology stack